Desirable Effort Fairness and Optimality Trade-offs in Strategic Learning: Nonconvex Fairness Constraints

-We can restrict \emph{any} $\calW(\beta;\Delta) \in \mathcal{F}$ to its core ellipsoid, $\calE(\beta) = \{\bw\in\R^d: \bw^\top Q\bw \leq \beta \}$, inside the feasible region of the principal's fairness constrained problem (Appendix \ref{app:nonconvex_bounds}).
-Then using Table \ref{tab:convex_bounds} bounds for internal ellipsoids (Property~\ref{property:internal_ellipsoid}) on the restriction, we can upper bound accuracy and welfare loss of a system in $\beta$-fair SE (Prop~\ref{nonconvex_acc_sw_bounds})!
-That is, given the discrepancy function satisfies Definition \ref{def:nonconvex_class}, for any tolerance of reasonable magnitude, the principal has an estimate of worst-case optimality loss in equilibrium.
+As illustrated in Figure \ref{fig:nonconvex}, the structure of $\cal{F}$ guarantees the existence of a simple, nonempty and $\beta$-fair ellipsoidal restriction of $\calW(\beta;\Delta)$, which lies within the feasible region of the principal's fairness constrained problem.
+In Appendix \ref{app:nonconvex_bounds}, we prove formally that ellipsoid $\calE(\beta)$ where $\calE(\beta):= \{\bw: \bw\in\R^d, \bw^\top Q \bw \leq \beta\}$ is such a restriction.
+On $\calE(\beta)$ we can directly invoke Table \ref{tab:convex_bounds}'s Property~\ref{property:internal_ellipsoid} optimality loss bounds.
+Thus, given the discrepancy function satisfies Definition \ref{def:nonconvex_class}, for any tolerance of reasonable magnitude, the principal has an estimate of worst-case optimality loss, $\mathtt{OBJ}(\bw_c) - \mathtt{OBJ}(\bw_{c})$, in equilibrium.